 With three semesters of generalist-level nursing courses and completion of the program in your chosen specialty, often just three additional semesters, you can earn your Master of Science in Nursing degree.

 Vanderbilt’s Accelerated Program

-The best ways to learn about the Vanderbilt School of Nursing Admissions process and requirements are to join us for Open House in October or March and to schedule an appointment with an Admissions counselor.
+The best ways to learn about the Vanderbilt School of Nursing MSN Admissions process and requirements are to join us for Open House in October or March or attend one of the weekly MSN information sessions.
+Information Sessions are on Tuesdays from 10-11am and on Fridays from 2-3pm.
+Please call the Admissions Office at 615.322.3800 or 888.333.9192 to schedule yourself for one of these sessions.
 You can get started by visiting Admissions Requirements on our website to learn more.

 Students without nursing backgrounds who apply to Vanderbilt School of Nursing must have or will have completed a bachelor’s or higher degree in a non-nursing field, which must include:

 - Natural Science courses taken within the last 5 years.

 - Human Anatomy & Physiology I and II (8 semester hours)

 During the three semesters of your PreSpecialty year, you will complete a minimum of 700 hours in a variety of clinical settings:

 - Hospital Inpatient Units